kenhkan/ng-musical-brunch/README.md

 ## Usage

-Easy as 1-2-3:
+Easy as 1-2-3-4-5:

+1. Open up `404.jade` and edit the `$PROCESS_ENV` variables.
+In the future these will be populated using environment variables.
+See [app settings](#app-settings) for more info.
+2. Replace `$APP_NAME` with your app name.
+This will be automated in a setup script in the future.
-1. Set the environment variable `APP_NAME` to your app's name.
-It will be passed to `ng-app`.
+3. Set the environment variable `APP_NAME` to your app's name
-2. Run `grunt` to get Karma running, watching for file changes, and a Harp server running in the background
+4. Run `grunt` to get Karma running, watching for file changes, and a Harp server running in the background
-3. Open `localhost:9000` in the newly Karma-opened browser to view your app
+5. Open `localhost:9000` in the newly Karma-opened browser to view your app

 ### `grunt`